thegraphnetwork/epigraphhub_py/CONTRIBUTING.md

 If you don't have it installed, you can install it via mambaforge: https://github.com/conda-forge/miniforge#mambaforge

-Mamba is a fastest layer on top of conda that will fast the way conda works.
+Mamba is a fast layer on top of conda that will speed up the way that conda works.

 When you have the conda installed, you can proceed and create